Oracle Convergence: never-ending story of 0-day

 Here’s how this looks in code:

-I won't post how the message should look, because I'm quite sure a lot of companies are still running vulnerable versions (one can still find instances vulnerable to stuff described here, lol).
+Again, I won’t post how the payload should look, because I’m quite sure a lot of companies are still running vulnerable versions (one can still find instances vulnerable to stuff described here, lol).

 I have just found CVE number of my issue (hopefully this one is mine, lol): CVE-2015-4793.
 Found it while googling for link to security patch release xD